 Namely, in a joint submission to the Senate inquiry, Chartered Accountants Australia and New Zealand, CPA Australia, and the Institute of Public Accountants noted that financial advisers are required by the legislated Code of Ethics to consider the potential future aged care needs of clients.

 “This may include acting as the client’s representative in relation to aged care matters and interactions with aged care providers.
-However, it is unclear how the function of financial advisers, defined under the Corporations Act as ‘relevant providers’, fits into the role of ‘advocate’, ‘representative’ or ‘supporter’ as described in the Bill,” the submission said.
+However, it is unclear how the function of financial advisers, defined under the Corporations Act as ‘relevant providers’, fits into the role of ‘advocate’, ‘representative’ or ‘supporter’ as described in the bill,” the submission said.

-“The law must clarify how these definitions interact (and the intended role of a person acting under these definitions) and apply to the assistance financial advisers and others provide clients in relation to their aged care needs.”
+“The law must clarify how these definitions interact [and the intended role of a person acting under these definitions] and apply to the assistance financial advisers and others provide clients in relation to their aged care needs.”

 Considering the FAAA was part of the accounting bodies’ joint submission to the government’s initial consultation on the bill’s exposure draft in March, it is unsurprising the association has backed their current stance as well.

-“Given the provision of financial advice is heavily regulated under the Corporations Act and the Code, with oversight by ASIC, we recommend it be made clear that ‘relevant providers’ operating under the Corporations Act are not intended to be captured under the definitions or provisions in the New Aged Care Act,” the FAAA added.
+“Given the provision of financial advice is heavily regulated under the Corporations Act and the Code, with oversight by ASIC, we recommend it be made clear that ‘relevant providers’ operating under the Corporations Act are not intended to be captured under the definitions or provisions in the New Aged Care Act,” the FAAA said.

-“This clarification could be included in the Explanatory Memorandum to the final Bill.”
+“This clarification could be included in the explanatory memorandum to the final bill.”